 The late Corey Haim certainly left behind a legacy full of B-Movie goodness, including a starring role in Watchers (1988), the tale of a young boy and his intelligent, genetically-enhanced canine.
 Though he's no longer with us, Haim was born on this day in 1971.

-It would seem that some Fantasies never go out of style: on this day in 1947, Beauty And The Beast warmed the hearts of audiences.
-The feature starred Jean Marais and Josette Day, and here's the premise as listed on IMDB.com:
+It would seem that some Fantasies never go out of style: on this day in 1947 (in the U.S.), Beauty And The Beast warmed the hearts of audiences.
+Directed by Jean Cocteau and René Clément, the cinematic Fantasy starred Jean Marais, Josette Day, and Mila Parély.
+According to our friends at IMDB.com, here's the plot summary:

 "A beautiful young woman takes her father's place as the prisoner of a mysterious beast, who wishes to marry her."